Convert PDF to OTF

 Test the recovered font

-Testing the recovered font to ensure it works correctly is always a good idea.
+It is always a good idea to test the recovered font to ensure it works correctly.
 Install the font on your system, try using it in a word processor or design program, and look for any errors or inconsistencies.

 The font recovery process does not work for me